 Coming Up With The Final Value

-Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Citi Appraisal Enterprise will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Citi Appraisal Enterprise will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.